Persistent Advanced Coding Questions | Technical Objective Test Rounds

 Answer: In a linked list, you can not directly access the intermediate or last element.
 You have to traverse the linked list from the start.
 Finding the 3rd last element is easy.

 Take 2 pointers, pointing to the first and third elements in the linked list.
 Keep increasing the pointer by one.
 When the 2nd pointer reaches the last element in the linked list, your first pointer will be pointing to the 3rd last element in the linked list.

 - Find the middle element of the linked list with minimum time complexity?

 Answer: Take two pointers says (a and b).
 Move the pointer ‘a’ by one and ‘b’ by two.
-Keep moving pointers till pointer ‘b’ reaches to the end of the linked list.
-When the pointer ‘b’ reaches to the end of the linked list, pointer ‘a’ will point to the middle node of the linked list.
+Keep moving pointers till pointer ‘b’ reaches the end of the linked list.
+When the pointer ‘b’ reaches the end of the linked list, pointer ‘a’ will point to the middle node of the linked list.